BoschInnovationCampusBerlin/Milan/PROMPTS.md

    - If a task list exists, consider its contents and ask follow-up questions to refine or update it based on the latest project state and user input.

 2. **User Interaction:**
-   - Ask relevant questions to gather missing or unclear information, using the BASIC_QUESTIONAIRE.md as a reference.
+   - Ask relevant questions to gather missing or unclear information, using the `BASIC_QUESTIONAIRE.md` as a reference.
    - If a previous task list exists, tailor questions to clarify or update items based on recent changes or user feedback.
-   - If the user keeps the chat open, the system will continue to gather any missing information by referencing BASIC_QUESTIONAIRE.md until all required data is collected.
+   - If the user keeps the chat open, the system will continue to gather any missing information by referencing `BASIC_QUESTIONAIRE.md` until all required data is collected.
-   - Update COMPANY_PROFILE.md from user interaction when needed, and keep checking COMPANY_PROFILE.md as part of the memory bank for consistency and completeness.
+   - `Update COMPANY_PROFILE.md` from user interaction when needed, and keep checking `COMPANY_PROFILE.md` as part of the memory bank for consistency and completeness.

 3. **Document Consistency:**
    - Before providing a download link for the report or task list, verify that both documents are up to date and reflect the latest user input and knowledge base.
    - The user can request the latest report or task list at any time using the keywords "get report" or "get task list".
 Always provide the most current version available.
-   - With each new user input, update the task list and report, ensuring consistency and accuracy by checking the knowledge base, memory bank, and COMPANY_PROFILE.md.
+   - With each new user input, update the task list and report, ensuring consistency and accuracy by checking the knowledge base, memory bank, and `COMPANY_PROFILE.md`.

 4. **General Guidance:**
    - Be accurate, concise, and user-friendly.